StefanoDallaBona/Ph.D.2024AdmissionProject/README.md

 # Ph.D.
 2024 Admission Project

-This document provides a concise overview of the main results derived from the design analyses conducted for three experiments proposed as part of the admission process to a Ph.D. course in Psychological Science at Padua.
-This GitHub repository serves as a comprehensive resource for the design analyses conducted for three experiments, along with summaries of main results.

 Repository Structure:

 * **This document**: The Read Me document provides a concise overview of the key results derived from the design analyses for the three experiments.
-*  **Experiment 1 (ICP)** Folder: .PDF file, .html file, .Rmd file of the complete Design Analysis of Experiment 1
+*  **Experiment 1 (ICP)** Folder: .PDF file, .html file, .Rmd file of the complete Design Analysis of Study 1 on the illusion of Causality
-*  **Experiment 2 (CFM)** Folder: .PDF file, .html file, .Rmd file of the complete Design Analysis of Experiment 2
+*  **Experiment 2 (CFM)** Folder: .PDF file, .html file, .Rmd file of the complete Design Analysis of Study 2 on the Conjuction Fallacy
-*  **Experiment 3 (SSI)** Folder: .PDF file, .html file, .Rmd file of the complete Design Analysis of Experiment 3
+*  **Experiment 3 (SSI)** Folder: .PDF file, .html file, .Rmd file of the complete Design Analysis of Study 3 on Sample Size Insensivity
 * **Dataset**: Dataset from our previous experiment used to perform power analysis in the first experiment.

+# Design Analysis key results

-# 3. Sample Size Insensivity (SSI)
+## 3. Sample Size Insensivity (SSI)
-## Design Analysis key results

 We posit that presenting the SSI task in a disfluent second language may enhance individuals’ ability to provide correct responses to the task.
 Accordingly, we formulate two hypotheses:

 * H0: The proportion of correct responses in the ‘no-FLE’ condition equals the proportion in the ‘FLE’ condition.